metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

 - `value` (String) The value of reference for the comparison with the content fetched from the authorization JSON.If used with the 'matches' operator, the value must compile to a valid Golang regex.

-<a id="nestedatt--spec--rules--response--unauthorized--headers--wristband"></a>
+<a id="nestedatt--spec--rules--response--success--headers--wristband"></a>
-### Nested Schema for `spec.rules.response.unauthorized.headers.wristband`
+### Nested Schema for `spec.rules.response.success.headers.wristband`

 Required:

 - `issuer` (String) The endpoint to the Authorino service that issues the wristband (format: <scheme>://<host>:<port>/<realm>, where <realm> = <namespace>/<authorino-auth-config-resource-name/wristband-config-name)
-- `signing_key_refs` (Attributes List) Reference by name to Kubernetes secrets and corresponding signing algorithms.The secrets must contain a 'key.pem' entry whose value is the signing key formatted as PEM. (see [below for nested schema](#nestedatt--spec--rules--response--unauthorized--headers--wristband--signing_key_refs))
+- `signing_key_refs` (Attributes List) Reference by name to Kubernetes secrets and corresponding signing algorithms.The secrets must contain a 'key.pem' entry whose value is the signing key formatted as PEM. (see [below for nested schema](#nestedatt--spec--rules--response--success--headers--wristband--signing_key_refs))

 Optional:

-- `custom_claims` (Attributes) Any claims to be added to the wristband token apart from the standard JWT claims (iss, iat, exp) added by default. (see [below for nested schema](#nestedatt--spec--rules--response--unauthorized--headers--wristband--custom_claims))
+- `custom_claims` (Attributes) Any claims to be added to the wristband token apart from the standard JWT claims (iss, iat, exp) added by default. (see [below for nested schema](#nestedatt--spec--rules--response--success--headers--wristband--custom_claims))
 - `token_duration` (Number) Time span of the wristband token, in seconds.

-<a id="nestedatt--spec--rules--response--unauthorized--headers--wristband--signing_key_refs"></a>
+<a id="nestedatt--spec--rules--response--success--headers--wristband--signing_key_refs"></a>
-### Nested Schema for `spec.rules.response.unauthorized.headers.wristband.signing_key_refs`
+### Nested Schema for `spec.rules.response.success.headers.wristband.signing_key_refs`

 Required: